DBProductions/rabbitmq-cluster/README.md

 # RabbitMQ

 This repository gives the possibility to play around with RabbitMQ.
-Should helps to understand how clustering and mirroring works.
+Should helps to understand how clustering works.

 # Docker